mangroa/docker-jenkins/README.md

+This repo creates a Jenkins Docker Image and pushes it to Docker Hub.
+The stack starts the Jenkins instance in a Docker container running in AWS ECS.

+# Create the image and stack
-Create image
+1. Create image

 docker build -t alanmangroo/jenkins:latest .

-Push the image to Docker Hub
+2. Push the image to Docker Hub

 docker login --username=<USERNAME>

 docker push alanmangroo/jenkins:latest

-Create this stack in AWS for a Jenkins instance that runs inside a Docker container.
+3. Create this stack in AWS to build a Jenkins instance that runs inside a Docker container.

-This stack starts a Jenkins instance in a Docker container running in AWS ECS.

-Access Jenkins using the ELB public URL
+# Access Jenkins using the ELB public URL

+Get the Jenkins URL from the AWS Stack output values.

 To access the initial key:
 1. SSH onto the EC2